Quantum dual-path interferometry scheme for axion dark matter searches: Results

 By Eq.~\ref{eq:snr}, the SNR with a cross-power measurement is much higher than the power calculation by replacing the SQL with a reduced effective noise temperature.
-This allows faster signal-significance accumulation and reduces the amount of required time-exposure at each frequency point in future cavity axion dark matter search, esp. at relative high frequencies.
-Actually, the assumption of the equal gain in both amplification channels and balanced microwave beam splitter is not difficult to achieve in experiment~\cite{Menzel2010,Bozyigit2010,Peng2016,Zhou2020}, and even unbalanced detection channel does not hinder the cancelation of correlated noises.
+This allows faster signal-significance accumulation and reduces the amount of required time-exposure at each frequency point in future cavity axion dark matter search, esp. at relatively high frequencies.
+Actually, the assumption of equal gain in both amplification channels and a balanced microwave beam splitter is not difficult to achieve in experiments~\cite{Menzel2010,Bozyigit2010,Peng2016,Zhou2020}, and even an unbalanced detection channel does not hinder the cancellation of correlated noise.